stefanedelkovski/Vision-Based-Game-Extraction/README.md

 The goal across all scripts is simple:
 > Extract structured HUD data (game name, credit, bet, win, free spins, feature state) from **images and videos** using vision models.

-Everything here explores *how* to do that reliably and at scale.
+Everything here explores *how* to do that using LLMs.

 ---